bormaxi8080/osint-timeline/DRAFT.md

 SatDump - A generic satellite data processing software: https://www.satdump.org/
 GitHub: https://github.com/SatDump/SatDump

+nmap-did-what is a Grafana docker container and a Python script to parse Nmap XML output to an SQLite database.
+The SQLite database is used as a datasource within Grafana to view the Nmap scan details in a dashboard: https://github.com/hackertarget/nmap-did-what

+WiFiSpy - The best WiFi spy avalaible for hire!
+Made for hackers, for hackers: https://github.com/DeaDHackS/WiFiSpy

 BlueDucky is a powerful tool for exploiting a vulnerability in Bluetooth devices: https://github.com/krazystar55/BlueDucky

 ----